Vacation fun in the UK doesn't have to cost a bundle. In fact, it doesn't have to cost a penny, as these 50 free things

 - Liberty has occasional special events.
 Get on their mailing list by entering your email in the lower right and signing up for Liberty News.

-- Bicester Village - The popular designer discount center near Oxford has something going on almost all the time.
+- Bicester Village is a popular designer discount center near Oxford that has something going on almost all the time.

 It's hard to believe that The Giant's Causeway on the North coast of County Antrim is not man (or giant) made.
 The causeway looks like a roadway into the sea.
 It is made of 40,000 interlocking basalt columns, some more than 12 meters high, produced by an ancient volcanic eruption.
 The tops of the columns form stepping stones, mostly hexagonal but also with four, five, seven, and eight sides, leading from the foot of a cliff into the sea.

 The Giant's Causeway was declared a UNESCO World Heritage Site in 1986, and a National Nature Reserve in 1987.
 Today it is owned and managed by the National Trust.

 This museum in Newcastle upon Tyne combines the collections of several museums of natural and ancient history.
-Highlights include a large-scale, interactive model of Hadrian's Wall, objects from the Ancient Greeks and mummies from Ancient Egypt, a planetarium, and a life-size T-Rex dinosaur skeleton.
+Highlights include a large-scale, interactive model of Hadrian's Wall, objects from the Ancient Greeks, mummies from Ancient Egypt, a planetarium, and a life-size T-Rex dinosaur skeleton.
 The collections also include live animal tanks and aquaria housing wolf fish, pythons, lizards, and leaf-cutting ants.

 Walk in the footsteps of Beatrix Potter, above Lake Windermere, enjoying classic south Lakeland views of the fells, lakes, and villages.
 The site includes a picturesque white-washed village, hill walks, and woodland paths alongside Lake Windermere.